-The intention of the Police Officer and Firefighter Pension Funds supplement is to provide an understanding of current police and fire pension issues.
-With the changes to state laws regarding pensions in recent years, the Association presents this information as a Supplement to its annual Cities and Towns Budget Bulletin.
+The intention of this Police Officer and Firefighter Pension Funds Supplement is to provide an understanding of current police and fire pension issues.
+With the changes to state laws regarding pensions in recent years, Aim presents this information as a Supplement to this Aim Budget Bulletin.